benbotto/formn-doc/doc/models/basic-model-decorators.md

 ### Aliasing Column Names

-Database column names and Formn model property names can differ.
+Database column names and model property names can differ.
 Just like we aliased the `people` table as `Person`, in the above class the `people.personID` column has been aliased as `id`.
 Behind the scenes, Formn will map `Person.id` to/from `people.personID`.